 Partner countries shared the common disadvantage of having accessible cycling infrastructure and paths, even if they are not fully disposed of by local citizens.
 Indeed, the majority of locals access these cycling infrastructures only for sports and tourism reasons.
 This results in a waste of public money and nullification of the local environmental policy efforts made by the partner administrations towards more sustainable and healthier mobility habits in order to reduce climate change effects by minimising the environmental impact of private cars on the local environmental ecosystems.
 This clearly explains why partner countries wish to induce local citizens to use alternative means of transportation, such as bikes, whose lower environmental impact is scientifically demonstrated.
 Indeed, local authorities observed the fact that only by enabling behavioural and mindset changes of inhabitants towards the use of sustainable means of transport, like bikes, in their ordinary daily activities could they effectively contribute to the reduction of air pollution and so to the achievement of the sustainable development goal on climate action.

 The project TRANSIT aimed at raising awareness, while stimulating behavioural change, about sustainable mobility through the development of informal training paths for workers, families, and young adults, by stressing the importance of using more sustainable means of transportation as part of broader efforts at the EU level towards the creation of a more sustainable and healthier society.

-The specific objectives are:
+The specific objectives were:

-1. To develop innovative learning methods through which local civil servants and decision makers could bring about change in the attitude of citizens, in particular workers, families and young adults in relation to the theme of sustainable mobility.
+1. To develop innovative learning methods through which local civil servants and decision-makers could bring about change in the attitude of citizens, in particular workers, families and young adults in relation to the theme of sustainable mobility.

-2. To create informal learning opportunities among workers, families, and young adults, aimed at increasing knowledge on environmental challenges, in particular the mobility challenge, and related solutions applicable at local level
+2. To create informal learning opportunities among workers, families, and young adults, aimed at increasing knowledge on environmental challenges, in particular the mobility challenge, and related solutions applicable at the local level